TheAnirudhAsh/Video-Games/README.txt

 sharing it on Kaggle.

-This is meant to be some sort of a tutorial for new learners and begginers who are new to the world of Analysis using Python.
+This is meant to be some sort of a tutorial for new learners and beginners who are new to the world of Analysis using Python.